robinrodricks/FluentListView/README.md

-How can I use drag and drop in an FluentListView?
+How can I use drag and drop?
 -----------------------------------------------------------------------------------------------------------------------------------------